Hutton's shearwater

 Hutton's shearwater (Puffinus huttoni; also known in Māori as kaikōura tītī) is a medium-sized ocean-going seabird in the family Procellariidae.
 Its range is Australian and New Zealand waters, but it breeds only in mainland New Zealand.
 Its conservation status is Endangered, because there are just two remaining breeding colonies, located in the Seaward Kaikōura Range.
-Six other shearwater colonies have been wiped out by introduced pigs.
+Six other shearwater colonies have been destroyed by introduced pigs.
 Hutton's shearwater is the only seabird in the world that is known to breed in alpine areas.
 Conservation measures for the bird include predator control at the breeding sites, establishing the Kaikōura Dark Sky Sanctuary, and community initiatives to rescue birds that crash-land at night on streets in Kaikōura.
-A protected breeding area has also been created on the Kaikōura Peninsula, including a predator-proof fence and man-made burrows, with the initial population established by translocating fledglings from the remaining breeding colonies.
+A protected breeding area has also been created on the Kaikōura Peninsula, including a pest-exclusion fence and man-made burrows, with the initial population established by translocating fledglings from the remaining breeding colonies.

 Description

 The bird's name commemorates Frederick Hutton, a former curator of the Canterbury Museum in Christchurch, New Zealand.
-A medium-sized (350 g) seabird, with a 75 cm wingspan, it is brown with a white underbelly and brown collar, dark borders to the underwing, dark grey bill, and pinkish dark-webbed feet; it can be distinguished from fluttering shearwater by its dark grey "armpits".
+A medium-sized (350 g) seabird, with a 75 cm wingspan, it is brown with a white underbelly and brown collar, dark borders to the underwing, dark grey bill, and pinkish dark-webbed feet.
+It can be distinguished from the fluttering shearwater by its dark grey "armpits".
 At a breeding colony it has a loud cackling call.